 After Indefer’s death, two tenants come forward, saying that they were witnesses to a last minute will, which bequeathed Llanfeare Manor to Isabel.
 But since no such will could be found, Henry is given the keys to the house and Isabel moves back in with her father and his new family.

-Everyone has their doubts about the validity of the present will.
+Everyone has their doubts about Cousin Henry and the validity of the present will.

 My thoughts: Trollope prided himself in writing unadventurous stories.
 But unlike every other Trollope book I’ve read, this one was a real page turner.
 No, it doesn’t have any more action than usual.
 But it was a precursor to psychological thrillers because the action largely takes place in the mind of Cousin Henry.
 Early in the book he commits an error and spends the rest of the book deciding whether he is innocent or guilty.
 Can you be considered as guilty for NOT doing something as you could be for doing it?
 It’s exciting to see how it all turns out.